 Clorox Sales Growth Goals

-It has been a difficult competitive environment for branded consumer product companies.
-Competition is intense from private label store brands and entrenched local brands in foreign countries.
+Prior to the pandemic, the company dealt with a difficult and competitive environment for consumer products.
+Competition is intense from other consumer goods companies, private label brands, and local brands in foreign countries.

 The Foundation For Clorox Sales Growth